Homosexuality in the New Testament: Female homosexuality

 In the Epistle to the Romans 1:26–27 (ESV), Paul writes, "For this reason God gave them up to dishonorable passions.
 For their women exchanged natural relations for those that are contrary to nature".
-This is the only known specific reference in the Bible to female homosexuality.
-Most interpreters assume that, due to the analogy with same-sex lust between males, Paul is referring to female same-sex behavior.
-This assumption is not conclusive, and it remains difficult to discern exactly what Paul meant by women exchanging natural intercourse for unnatural.
+This is only apparent reference in the Bible to female homosexuality.
+Most interpreters assume that, due to the analogy with same-sex lust between males, Paul is referring to female same-sex behavior, although this assumption is not conclusive, and it remains difficult to discern exactly what Paul meant by women exchanging natural intercourse for unnatural.

 "Unnatural" intercourse between women can also link to the passive-active role that was present in Roman culture.
 A female acting as a penetrator or a male acting as the penetrated would unhinge the standards of masculinity and femininity at the time.

 While Paul does not explicitly address female same-sex relationships, Harper suggest that his silence speaks for itself and that Romans holds unspoken prejudice about the passive partner.

-Brooten cites both Anastasios and Augustine as explicitly rejecting the 'lesbian hypothesis' (p.
-337).
+Brooten cites both Anastasios and Augustine as explicitly rejecting the 'lesbian hypothesis'.
 Hanks asserts that "not until John Chrysostom (c.
-400 CE) does anyone (mis)interpret Romans 1:26 as referring to relations between two women" (p.
-90).
+400 CE) does anyone (mis)interpret Romans 1:26 as referring to relations between two women".
 Townsley notes that other early writers, possibly including Chrysostom, reject the 'lesbian' hypothesis, specifically, Ambrosiaster, Didymus the Blind and Clement of Alexandria.